Follow

 Service requirements

-With the OBD2 service activated (only C4OBD v8, available soon), beside DTCs, you can also see Service requirements information.
+With the OBD2 feature activated (only using the C4OBD V8 GPS tracker), besides DTCs, you can also see Service requirements information.

 • Vehicle Maintenance